wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ### Bugs

-- if popup is activated before page is fully loaded, listeners do not connect properly.
-- diacritizations will often re-initiate despite an existing save.
-- Saving arabizi removes existing fullDiacritization save in some cases.
+- 0.3.4 fix the re-indexing after update problem. might be an async thing...
-- still attempts translation sometimes; check that number of non-diacritic arabic letters in prompt matches number of arabic letters in response.
+- 0.4: Claude still attempts translation sometimes.
+Check that the number of non-diacritic arabic letters in prompt matches number of arabic letters in response.
+- 0.4.3 only claude haiku is enabled.
+- 0.4.3 only default prompt is enabled.

 #### Arabizi

-- arabizi transliterate al- rules
+- 0.3.4: make arabizi translation look more natural
+- 0.4: add alternate romanization to ISO 233-2 (actually might be easier than arabizi)
-- stream arabizi edits, just like with fullDiacritization
+- 0.4.1: incremental arabizi updates, just like with fullDiacritization

 ### UI

-- Redesign UI elements to be simpler and cleaner.
+- 0.4: add toggle between standard diacritization
-- Add cancel button to overlay.
+- 0.4.2 Add cancel button to overlay.
-- Minimize overlay on finish.
+- 0.4.2 Minimize overlay on finish.
-- Option to show/hide overlay entirely.
+- 0.4.2 Option to show/hide overlay entirely.
+- 0.4.3 Redesign UI elements to be simpler and cleaner.
-- Add FAQs/tooltips to options page.
+- 0.4.3 Add FAQs/tooltips to options page.
-- Track DOMContentLoaded in popup/overlay and prevent diacritization until then.

 ## Future

+### Bugs

+- 1.1.x something's messing with browser's back/forward cache and forcing reload
+- 1.1.x processing selected text should also save results to IndexedDB.

 ### Features

-- partial diacritization
+- 1.1.x partial diacritization
-- dialect detection
-- option to translate arabic pages by default (needs to be cheaper first? implement stat tracking first?)
+- 1.1.x option to translate arabic pages by default (needs to be cheaper first? implement stat tracking first?)
+- 1.2.x when there's saved results, partially update based on hashes
+- 1.2.x streaming from claude API
+- 2.x dialect detection
+- 2.x option to use other models besides Claudes

 #### Arabizi

-- lebanese arabizi support
+- 1.2.x lebanese arabizi support
-- in dialect -- handle proper nouns?
+- 1.2.x in dialect -- handle proper nouns?
 Qatar and not 'atar
-- other dialects
+- 2.x other dialects
-- let people write custom diacritizations
+- 1.3.x let people write custom diacritizations

 ### UI

-- nicer styling overall
+- 1.2.x extension UI elements in bilingual Arabic/English

 #### overlay

-- field for entering text for on-the-fly diacritization (much easier api call)
+- 1.1.x field for entering text for on-the-fly diacritization (much easier api call)
+- 1.4.x have translations to arabizi and english in hovering popup

 #### popup

-- choose among saved prompts before clicking start
+- 1.1.x choose among saved prompts before clicking start
-- button to re-show overlay if it disappeared

 #### options page

-- have custom prompts stored by task
+- 1.1.x have custom prompts stored by task
-- arabizi style chooser
-- more stats on usage
+- 1.1.x basic arabizi transliteration preferences (eg kh vs 7')
-- choose how many max tokens you want to send to claude
+- 1.1.x choose how many max tokens you want to send to claude

-### Under the hood

-- processing selected text should also save results to IndexedDB.
-- some parts of background.ts are real spaghetti code that need to be cleaned up.
-- stuff is loading a lot slower since the react migration.
+- 1.3.x more stats on usage

 ## Pie in sky

-- local inference
-- take wrong-word feedback and do something useful with it
+- 2.x take wrong-word feedback and do something useful with it
-- hebrew support?
+- 3.x hebrew support?
-- subscription pricing and/or free api access
+- 3.x subscription pricing and/or free API access
-- do hovertext support
-- have translations to english in popup
+- x.x option to do local inference instead of API